 I started researching Wallace (named after the original owners Walt and Wilda Wallace) in 1969 and we bought the property in 1987.
 The site was listed on the Colorado State Register of Historic Properties on March 12, 2002 and in the National Register of Historic Places on 24 March 2005.
 Work at the site has continued off and on for 50 years this summer (2019).
-Approximately 20% of the Great House has been excavated (structures with black numbers) and several interim reports and publications are available.
+Approximately 40% of the Great House has been or is being excavated (structures with black numbers) and several interim reports and publications are available (click on buttons).

 All excavations have been done with volunteers and a number of academic projects,MA theses and PhD dissertations have used information from the work.

-Research was renewed in earnest in 2018, with an updated site mapping in co-operation with the Crow Canyon Archaeological Center, continued work in Room 33, initiation of a test unit outside Room 17, excavations in Structures 59 and 62, Room 55 and Kiva 56.
-As of September 2021, Structure 59, Structure 67 (staricase), Kiva 56, Room 33, Room 62 and the area outside Room 17 have been completed.
-Work has paused in Rooms 55 and 65 because of dangerous adjacent walls, which will be removed or stabilized before excavations continue.
-Excavations are on-going under Room 33 (early plaza area) and new excavations have been commenced in Kiva 32 (west elevated kiva), Structure 68, Room 53, Room 69 (below Room 62 south of an ealy wall) and the corner spaces around Kiva 32.
+Research was renewed in earnest in 2018, with an updated site mapping in co-operation with the Crow Canyon Archaeological Center.
+As of January 2022, Rooms 33, 59, 62, 65a, Structures 67 (staricase), 68 and 66 (Segment 1 of a possible pithouse under the floor of Room 65), Kiva 56, and the area outside Room 17 have been completed.
+Work has paused in Room 55 because of dangerous adjacent walls, which will be removed or stabilized before excavations continue.
+Excavations are on-going in the plaza area, Kiva 32 (west elevated kiva), Room 53, Room 69 (below Room 62 south of an early wall) and the corner spaces around Kiva 32.

 Click these buttons to access available reports and publications